GuitarML/NeuralPi/README.md

 ![app](https://github.com/GuitarML/NeuralPi/blob/main/resources/rpi_pic.jpg)

-NeuralPi can shapeshift it's sound into any amplifier or distortion/overdrive pedal using neural networks.
+NeuralPi can sound like an amplifier or distortion/overdrive pedal using the power of neural networks.
 Machine learning models trained from recordings of real amps and pedals can be loaded into the plugin for endless possiblities on your guitar.
 Create your own models or use custom tones from GuitarML.

 There are four main components to the guitar pedal: